GlenKPeterson/Cymling/README.md

      Those will be in the standard library (based on Paguro which was forked from Clojure).
  - Angle brackets are used for parameterized types: `List<String>`
  - Null safety with `?` type operator like Kotlin and Ceylon
+ - The language should manage singleton instances of common functions like the identity function (just returns its argument) so that other functions can be compared to it for equality.

 ## Syntax
 The syntax is a combination of Clojure (Lisp) and ML, designed to look C-style, like Kotlin/Java/JavaScript.